Social Engagement: Medium

 What’s What: Write letter(s) that will uplift a stranger!
 You can make something beautiful happen just by putting pen to paper.

 Amava Take: Isolation among older Americans was already a problem.
 In 2013, a young man from Ohio had a simple, brilliant idea and the passion to make it happen and he acted upon it, creating an organization that collects and disseminates letters to the right people at the right time.
 Covid-19 has exacerbated the social isolation of older people.
-If you’re wondering how to help, meet the Letters of Love campaign, a project of Love for the Elderly.
+If you’re wondering how to help, meet the Letters of Love campaign, a project of Love for Our Elders.